rfuzzo/MWSE/docs/source/apis/event.md

 * `eventId` (string, [tes3.event](../references/events.md))
 * `payload` (table): *Optional*.
 * `options` (table): *Optional*.
-	* `filter` (userdata, string, number): *Optional*.
+	* `filter` (userdata, string, number, [tes3baseObject](../types/tes3baseObject.md)): *Optional*.
 Assigning a filter will make the event callbacks with filters matching this one to be executed first.
 All the other unfiltered callbacks are executed after.

 **Returns**: